FJinn/fjinn.github.io/Experiences/UXDesign/QuestSystem.md

 ### Conclusion
 This may or may not bother players but personally, I do think that keeping user experience in mind while designing the quest system (in terms of User Interface/Interaction) will provide a better and smoother gameplay experiences to players like me.

+P.s.
+May chip in more on this topic if I have time (to include other game as references) or the idea light bulb just decides to pop up from my head.